 Few of the teeming crowds that run for the bus or taxi, from office to home, could ever realise that London was once a walled city and that only a couple of centuries ago these massive walls and gateways disappeared.
 How many of them stop to think what Ludgate and Houndsditch really meant?

-Yet it is still possible to trace out the whole length of the old wall and at various points still touch the very stones, bricks and tiles that our Roman ancestors touched.
+Yet it is still possible to trace out the whole length of the old Roman wall and at various points still touch the very stones, bricks and tiles that our Roman ancestors touched two-thousand years before.

 The Roman's found three hills on the north bank of the Thames, Ludgate Hill, Cornhill and Tower Hill.
 This constituted the Roman London.